Unofficial Historical Website for the Palace Hotel, San Francisco.

 Photo No. 2: The hydroplane 'Century Tire' that John McGinnis Williams had shipped to Australia from Chicago in 1923.
 John won the Griffith Australasian Championship Cup in 1924 and 1925 with Century Tire.

-Palace Hotel Brass Luggage Tags - #38, #83 & #217 with the original leather strap. c1880s.
+Palace Hotel Brass Luggage Tags - #38, #83 & #217 with the original leather strap.
 The only way I knew these were from the PHSF is due to Bruce Cooper's website.

 Palace Hotel Silverware Set of 4, c1930s.
 Picked up at an estate sale and the back story is either the lady's father or grandfather was a San Francisco garbage man and after high end dinner events these were accidentally thrown away with the trash!
 He would find these in the trash when picking up from the hotel and save them to take home.
 Also shows my pre-1909 butter knife on the far right, which is the only other silverware piece I have from the original hotel.
-Photographed these on my table so they would stand out more than on a white background.

 An 11" silver oyster plate by Gorham Manufacturing Co.
 Dated 1909 and made for the grand reopening of the Palace Hotel.
 It has a great deal of scuffing and some silver loss inside the oyster cups, but it polished up beautifully!

 A Reed & Barton silver dish for the 1875 Palace Hotel.
 This script and style was made for the original Palace Hotel - though at what point I do not know.
-The new Palace is not known to ever have used this pattern of silver.

-Graduation card for San Francisco School of Nursing, Class of 1926.
 The photo is of Edna Claxton and her invitation to a reception at the Concert Hall of the Palace Hotel is still attached.

 A small Reed & Barton silver cup, pre-1928 since it is lacking any markings.
 An interesting thing about this piece is that it is missing the "Fra" in Francisco at the bottom.
 I was gifted this piece while at the Palace Hotel in 2022.